HOW TO STEAL BRENT FIKOWSKI'S MINDSET

 Float tanks, or sensory deprivation tanks, are giant capsules which allow no light or sound in.
 You are suspended in salt water which is at your body temperature so you have almost no stimuli.
 They allow you to switch off all external happenings and focus on your thoughts or visualise.
 Fikowski uses both visualisation and deep focus.

 How To Develop Perspective: Take some time out from training to invest in mindfulness practise.
-I recommend the App, Calm.
+We are partnered with the App, Waking Up by Sam Harris.
 This will help you to learn to observe your own thoughts and emotions.
 When you are able to do this, emotions will not be able to influence your actions as easily.

 Being Process-Driven is the middle tier of the Champ's Mindset.
 What I mean by this, is that the best athletes are OBSESSED with the process of improvement.
 What can they do to perform better?
 The unsuccessful athletes are focused exclusively on whether or not they're achieving their outcome.
 This leads to a constant comparison of where they are and where they "should be".
 By focusing on growth instead of comparison to the end goal, the end goal will ironically appear quicker.